 The strategic pillars are areas where the Company seeks to create positive change that both benefits stakeholders in a measurable way and supports business success.
 Five-year desired outcomes have been set under each pillar, and the Company sets targets annually and measures and reports its progress in its Sustainability Report each year.
 In addition, the Company conducts an annual review of the strategy with internal stakeholders.

-More information regarding Lundin Gold's commitment to responsible mining is available in the Company's most recent Sustainability Report available at www.lundingold.com.
+More information regarding Lundin Gold's commitment to responsible mining and performance relative to its 5-Year Sustainability Strategy is available in the Company's most recent Sustainability Report available at www.lundingold.com.